-The Registrant consents to the collection, use, processing, and/or disclosure of its personal information in accordance with the .eco Privacy Policy posted on the .eco website at http://www.home.eco/privacy;
+The Registrant consents to the collection, use, processing, and/or disclosure of its personal information in accordance with the .eco Privacy Policy posted on the .eco website at https://go.eco/privacy/;

-The Registrant agrees to submit to proceedings commenced under the Uniform Dispute Resolution Policy (“UDRP”), the Uniform Rapid Suspension Service (“URS”), the Transfer Dispute Resolution Policy, the .eco Sunrise Dispute Resolution Policy and .eco Community Eligibility Dispute Resolution (CEDR).
+The Registrant agrees to submit to proceedings commenced under the Uniform Dispute Resolution Policy (“UDRP”), the Uniform Rapid Suspension Service (“URS”), the Transfer Dispute Resolution Policy, and .eco Community Eligibility Dispute Resolution (CEDR).
 The Registrant further agrees to abide by the final outcome of any of those processes, subject to any appeal rights provided in those processes or the law, and releases the Registry, its affiliates and service providers from any and all direct or indirect liability associated with such dispute resolution processes.

 By registering a name in .eco: